3 Lab 3: Working with vector attributes

 1. Change the symbology of the Countries layer to Single Symbol, and pick a dark grey.
 Then turn on the Rivers layer, change its symbology to a light blue, and make sure it is on top of the Countries layer.

-2. Open the Rivers layer attribute table (right click on its name then on Open attribute table).
+2. Open the attribute table of the Rivers layer (right click on its name then on Open attribute table).
 Then click on the Select features using expression button ().
 You will see a new window with three panels, like the one below.
-If you only see two panels, then click on Show help:
+If you only see two panels, click on the Show help button:

 You will encounter this expression window in other parts of QGIS as well.
 The way it works is that you type your expression on the left window, using the middle and right panels to browse and select operators to add to your expression.
 It will make more sense with an example:

-1. In the middle panel, expand the Fields and Values item and then double click on KILOMETERS.
-It will add this attribute name to the left panel.
+1. In the middle panel, expand the Fields and Values item.
+This item lists all the attributes of the layer.
+Then double click on KILOMETERS to add this attribute to the left panel.
 Notice that it is enclosed by double quotes.
-In the expression window, any word between double quotes means it is an attribute’s name.
+In the expression window any word between double quotes means it is an attribute name, while a single quotes identify ‘normal’ text.
 You can also type names directly in the window if you prefer, and QGIS will offer autocomplete suggestions based on the existing attributes.
+Double-clicking on the suggestion or pressing Enter will add it to the expression window.

-2. Now complete the expression by typing the remainder, so that the final expression is "KILOMETERS" > 5000.
-This expression means “Select all River features that have a length - represented by the KILOMETERS attribute - larger than 5000”.
-Then click on the Select features button.
+2. Now we want to complete the expression so we can select only rivers longer than 5000km.
+The complete expression is "KILOMETERS" > 5000.
+This expression means “Select all River features whose length - as represented by the KILOMETERS attribute - is larger than 5000”.
+Then click on the Select features button:

-3. Check the results of your selection on the Attribute Table.
-The number of selected features should be shown on the top of the window (11), and selected features will be highlighted in blue.
+1. Check the results of your selection on the Attribute Table.
+The number of selected features should be shown on the top of the window (11 features), and the selected features will be highlighted in blue.
 On the bottom left of the window, you can change from Show all features to Show selected features if you only want to see the selected features.

-4. Also check the results of your selection on the Map canvas.
-All selected features will be highlighted in yellow.
-Tip: if you ever set the symbology of a feature yellow, remember to not confuse it with selected objects.
+2. Also check the results of your selection on the Map canvas.
+All selected features will be highlighted in bright yellow.
+Tip: if you ever set the symbology of a feature to yellow, remember to not confuse it with selected objects.
 When in doubt, check the attribute table.

 Stop and Think